 Effect of VD deficiency Details Immune response impairment VD is an immunomodulator.
 VDD can interrupt the immune response and impair the defense process against infections, thus enhancing the risk of acquiring infections ^[48] Muscle weakness VD plays a vital role in muscle strength and function.
 VDD may cause weakness in muscles ^[49] Enhanced risk of falls in critically ill patients A higher risk of falls occurs due to muscle weakness resulting from VDD in critically ill cases.
 This risk is more obvious in hospitalized old patients who find difficulty in movement ^[50] Extended patient hospitalization VDD is linked to prolonged hospital stays, increasing the costs of healthcare.
 Moreover, it may contribute to enhancing the risk of incidence of complications related to long hospital stays (e.g., infections) ^[51] Worsening the conditions of chronically ill patients For instance, it can exacerbate osteoporosis by disrupting Ca +2 absorption, which influences bone health.
-It may als exacerbate the complications of cardiovascular disease, such as atherosclerosis and hypertension.
+It may also exacerbate the complications of cardiovascular disease, such as atherosclerosis and hypertension.
 It also causes worsening of the respiratory disorders, for example, chronic obstructive pulmonary disease (COPD) and asthma ^[52]

-of VDD (77.2%) in subjects who suffered from fatigue.
-Interestingly, those patients improved by consumption of VD supplements to normalize their serum levels of 25-(OH) $D^{[53]}$.
+Table 5.
+Various effects of VDD on acutely and chronically ill patients of VDD (77.2%) in subjects who suffered from fatigue.
+Interestingly, those patients improved by consumption of VD supplements to normalize their serum levels of 25-(OH)D^[53].